The Amazing World of Gumball season 1: Production

 The first season began filming on November 2, 2010, and ended filming on September 13, 2011.
 The first season premiered in the US on May 3, 2011, with the episode "The DVD" and ended March 12, 2012, with the episode "The Fight" almost a year later.
 The world premiere of the show was on May 11, 2011, on Cartoon Network UK with the episode "The Mystery".

-Episodes for this season were written by Bocquelet, Jon Foster, James Lamont, Andrew Brenner, Mic Graves, Sam Ward, David Cadji-Newby, and Tommy Panays, and storyboarded by Ben Marsaud, Celine Gobinet, George Gendi, Dave Smith, Philip Warner, Chuck Klein, Chris Garbutt, Aurelie Charbonnier, Amandine Pécharman, Rob Latimer, Kent Osborne, Darren Vandenburg, Jacques Gauthier, Dave Needham, Tom Parkison, and Michael Gendi.
+Every episode in the first season was directed by Mic Graves, having been hired by Ben Bocquelet to direct the series.
 Two episodes, entitled "The Mom" and "The Pizza", were written for this season, but never produced.
 However, the concept of the former was reused in the show's third season's episode "The Mothers"; and the concept of the latter was reused in the show's second season's episode "The Job" but then, it became an episode of the show's third season with the same name "The Pizza" and the second was later produced (but with some changes) in the show's third season.
 Two episodes more never produced like the aforementioned, but their plots and titles are still unknown.